-an installation of woven nests
+An installation of woven nests

 September 2nd – 19th 2015

-These small vessels have been woven from rope washed up from boats and ships onto the IMG_1122breakwater at Newport, from farmers and fishermen in Harlosa, collected from a school destroyed in the Tsunami in Japan, picked up form from the side of the road or passed onto me from friends.
+breakwater at Newport, from farmers and fishermen in Harlosa, collected from a school destroyed in the Tsunami in Japan, picked up from the side of the road or passed onto me from friends.
 Each rope holds a story, each story rewoven.

-Individual stories gathered creating a communal story.
+Individual stories gathered create a communal story.

 There is fragility and loss that resonates from these empty nests, but also strength and mystery.
 The audience is invited to walk into The Village and become entangled in the threads of other people’s stories.

-The concept for The Village consolidated while in residence at ‘Bird Lab’ in Harlsoa, Sweden, April 2014.
-Harlosa is near a sanctuary for migratory birds; small songbirds, waders, larger water birds and storks, all-traveling from the north to the south and back again.
-‘I sat weaving nests for the 4 weeks I was in residence reflecting on the materials I had been given, the fragility of the birds who migrate, their dependence on the environment and our role as humans in this.
+The concept for The Village was consolidated while in residence at ‘Bird Lab’ in Harlsoa, Sweden, April 2014.
+Harlosa is near a sanctuary for migratory birds; small songbirds, waders, larger water birds and storks, all travelling from the north to the south and back again.
+I sat weaving nests for the 4 weeks I was in residence, reflecting on the materials I had been given, the fragility of the birds who migrate, their dependence on the environment and our role as humans in this.
 Human migration and our parallel needs – food, shelter, safety, and the hope that travels with us.’

-A BIG thank you to Paul Blackman who guided me through the installation of the work
+A BIG thank you to Paul Blackman, who guided me through the installation of the work

 Such beautiful fragile little homes hanging on threads of existence ready to become a safe and warm home.